Wissi00/AnySwipe-SwipeDeck/README.md

 ### Infinite loading

-`onRemainingChange` fires every time the idle card count changes — when a card is swiped, when undo restores a card, or when a batch is appended.
+`onRemainingChange` fires every time the remaining card count changes — when a card is fully swiped off, when undo restores a card, or when a batch is appended.
 It also fires with `count=0` on first mount, making it the correct trigger for your initial data load without a separate `useEffect`.

 ```tsx
 const handleRemainingChange = (count: number) => {